What Is Tension-Type Headache?

 Tension-type headache is caused only by stress

-Although stress is a frequent trigger, tension-type headache involves complex neurobiological mechanisms including peripheral and central sensitization.
-Postural, muscular, and sleep factors are equally important.
+Although stress is a frequent trigger, tension-type headache involves complex neurobiological mechanisms, including peripheral and central sensitization.
+Postural, muscular, and sleep factors matter just as much.

 It is a "trivial" headache that does not deserve medical attention

-The chronic form of tension-type headache can be as disabling as migraine and accounts for an enormous socioeconomic cost.
+Chronic tension-type headache can be as disabling as migraine and carries an enormous socioeconomic cost.
 It deserves appropriate diagnosis and treatment.

 Taking analgesics every day is the solution

-Frequent use of analgesics can chronify the headache.
-Preventive treatment, physical therapy, and lifestyle changes are fundamental for the chronic form.
+Frequent analgesic use can turn headache chronic.
+Preventive treatment, physical therapy, and lifestyle changes are essential for the chronic form.

 Tension-type headache and migraine are the same thing

-They are distinct entities with different pathophysiology, symptoms, and treatments, although they may coexist in the same patient.
+They are distinct conditions with different pathophysiology, symptoms, and treatments, although they can coexist in the same patient.

 When to Seek Help